kemanedonfack/rds-proxy/README.md

 RDS Proxy is particularly useful in scenarios where you have multiple applications or microservices connecting to the same set of RDS instances.
 By centralizing database access through RDS Proxy, you can:

 - **Simplify Connection Management**: Instead of each application managing its own database connections, RDS Proxy handles connection pooling and load balancing.
-- **Improve Availability**: With automatic failover, your applications can remain highly available even if an RDS instance fails.
 - **Enhance Security**: You can control access to your RDS instances through a single entry point, making it easier to implement security policies and auditing.
 - **Scale Efficiently**: By sharing a pool of connections across multiple applications, RDS Proxy can help you scale your infrastructure more efficiently.

-With RDS Proxy, you can leverage a centralized database access layer, improving the reliability, performance, and manageability of your applications that rely on Amazon RDS instances.

 ## Setting up the Infrastructure with Terraform